Centralize/PodcastFactory/README.md

 - Ensure files are in supported formats (MP3, WAV, AAC, OGG)
 - Check browser console for error messages
 - Verify Web Audio API support in your browser
+- Try smaller file sizes (under 50MB recommended)

 **Performance issues with large files**
-- Use compressed audio formats
+- Use compressed audio formats (MP3 recommended)
-- Close other browser tabs
+- Close other browser tabs to free memory
-- Consider splitting large files
+- Consider splitting large files into smaller segments
+- Reduce zoom level for better performance

 **Timeline not responding**
-- Refresh the page
+- Refresh the page and reload project
 - Check if JavaScript is enabled
-- Clear browser cache
+- Clear browser cache and cookies
+- Ensure sufficient RAM (4GB+ recommended)

+**Audio processing not working**
+- Select a track first before applying effects
+- Check that Web Audio API is supported
+- Verify audio file is properly loaded
+- Try refreshing the page if effects don't apply

+**Snapping too sensitive/not working**
+- Use the 🧲 Snap toggle button to enable/disable
+- Snapping works within 0.5 second tolerance
+- Try zooming in for more precise control
+- Check that tracks are on the same lane for snapping

 ### Getting Help